kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 ```

 ---
 Secret engines are enabled at a "path" in Vault.
-When a request comes to Vault,
-the router automatically routes anything with the route prefix to the secrets engine.
-Since operator configures a secret engine to a specified path with SecretEngine crd,
-you can provide **only one secret engine configuration** out of the followings:
+When a request comes to Vault, the router automatically routes anything with the route prefix to the secrets engine.
+Since operator configures a secret engine to a specified path with SecretEngine resource, you can provide **only one secret engine configuration** out of the following ones:

 - `spec.aws` : Specifies aws secret engine configuration